BEX-Express/BEX-API/source/index.html.md

 </aside>

 # Request/Response Format
 Our API endpoints will respond with **JSON** content accompanied by a `200 OK` HTTP status.
-THis includes any possible processing errors.
+This includes any possible processing errors.
 Please see the Errors section.

 # Errors
 You can find the errors specific to each API endpoint under its dedicated API topic.